j3soon/bluefield-dpu-setup-notes/README.md

 > **Note**: Build `macsec` driver issue
 >
-> Strangely, Ubuntu 24.04's kernel binary package doesn't seem to include the `macsec` driver, causing `mlx5_ib` not being able to load
+> Strangely, Ubuntu 24.04's kernel binary package doesn't seem to include the `macsec` driver, causing `mlx5_ib` not being able to load.
+This may be observed by running `sudo mst status -v`, `sudo dmesg | grep mlx5`, and `ibstatus`.
 >
 > To mitigate the issue, we build the `macsec` driver ourselves:
 >